jessegmeyerlab/proteomics-tutorial/manuscript.md

 - Quaternary structure:
 The structure of several protein molecules/subunits in one complex.

-Of recent note, the development of AlphaFold, has enabled the high-accuracy three-dimensional structural prediction of all human proteins and for proteins of many other species, enabling a more thorough study of protein folding and its relationship to function [@PMID:34265844; @PMID:37732824].
+Of recent note, the development of AlphaFold, has enabled the high-accuracy three-dimensional structural prediction of all human proteins and for proteins of many other species, enabling a more thorough study of protein folding and is used to predict the relationship between fold and function [@PMID:34265844; @PMID:37732824].

 ## Types of Experiments {.page_break_before}